rosspalmer/Simple-Spark/README.md

 create and switch between different Spark environments.
 Each environment contains a single cluster and a collection of resources to run on the cluster.

-The following are general steps for using an environment:

-1. Define environment using JSON/YAML file
-   - Generate template for specific `mode`
-2. Import configuration into `SIMPLESPARK_HOME` directory
-   - Create environment activation script
-   - Download and prepare required libraries
-3. Activate environment to point specific resources
-4. Start environment to spin up cluster and services
-5. Run jobs (TODO)

 ### Install